On equivariantly formal 2-torus manifolds: Proof of Theorem

-We can reduce Theorem~\ref{thm:Main-1}\,(i) to Theorem~\ref{thm:Main-1}\,(ii) by blowing up the $2$-torus manifold $W$ along sufficient many facial submanifolds which corresponds to doing barycentric subdivisions of the face poset $\mathcal{P}_Q$ of $Q$ (see Figure~\ref{Fig:Cutting-Face}).
+\begin{proof} We can reduce Theorem~\ref{thm:Main-1}\,(i) to Theorem~\ref{thm:Main-1}\,(ii) by real blow-ups of $W$ along sufficient many facial submanifolds, which corresponds to doing some barycentric subdivisions of the face poset $\mathcal{P}_Q$ of $Q$ (see Figure~\ref{Fig:Cutting-Face}).
 Indeed, after doing enough barycentric subdivisions to $\mathcal{P}_Q$, we can turn $|\mathcal{P}_Q|$ into a simplicial complex.
-Let $\widehat{W}$ be the $2$-torus manifold obtained after these blow-ups on $W$ and $\widehat{Q}$ be its orbit space (with $|\mathcal{P}_{\widehat{Q}}|$ being a simplicial complex).\n
+Let $\widehat{W}$ be the $2$-torus manifold obtained after these real blow-ups on $W$ and $\widehat{Q}$ be its orbit space (with $|\mathcal{P}_{\widehat{Q}}|$ being a simplicial complex).